-The Healthy Schools Network ACT (the Network) is a collaboration of local government and Not-For-Profit organisations that actively promote health and wellbeing in ACT primary schools, secondary schools and early childhood settings.
+The Healthy Schools Network ACT (the Network) is a collaboration of local Not-For-Profit organisations that actively promote health and wellbeing in ACT early childhood settings, primary schools and secondary schools.

-The Network first came together in 2010 (then just 3 organisations - Cancer Council ACT, Heart Foundation and Diabetes ACT) and today consists of some 30 plus local organisations.
+The Network first came together in 2010 (then just 3 organisations - Cancer Council ACT, Heart Foundation and Diabetes ACT) and today consists of some 30 plus local Not- For- Profit organisations.
 The Healthy Schools Network ACT maintains an “open door” policy which welcomes other local Not-For-Profit health based organisations that share our common goals.
-Network members meet just once a Term.

-Network members are conscious that ACT schools are extremely busy places and that ACT teachers have limited time and capacity when it comes to accessing the magnitude of health and wellbeing programs and resources on offer in Canberra, it is predominantly for this reason this website was developed, to create a “one stop shop’’ for ACT teachers and parents who may require local information and support on a range of Health and Wellbeing issues.
+Network members are conscious that ACT schools are extremely busy places and that ACT teachers have limited time and capacity when it comes to accessing the magnitude of health and wellbeing programs, resources and teacher PD on offer in Canberra.
+It is predominantly for this reason this website was developed, to create a “one stop shop’’ for ACT teachers and parents who may require local information and support on a range of health and mental wellbeing issues.

 The Healthy Schools Network ACT was established for the following reasons: